ITU-DASYALab/public/BSFrance-LoRa32u4-help.md

-# Pointers for using the BSFrance 32u4:
+# [NOT COMPLETE] Pointers for using the BSFrance 32u4:

 ### Note:
 This board is a clone of the Adafruit Feather 32u4 Lora, so often help found online for the feather can also be used for this board.